We consider any form of bullying, harassment or victimisation to be unacceptable behaviour.

 - Taunting or making derogatory remarks about an individual’s appearance, or using insults as a way of humiliating others

-- Deliberately ignoring or dismissing the views and opinions of others
+- Deliberately ignoring or dismissing the views and opinions of others or avoiding someone

 - Deliberately excluding an individual from meetings, work or study groups, networks or communications, or decision making without a good reason or encouraging others to do the same